-- This ordinance shall become effective on May 1, 2018. (a) - Pursuant to Section 163.31801(3)(d), Florida Statutes, on or before January 30, (b) 2018, the Clerk of the Board of County Commissioners shall publish a legal notice in The Orlando Sentinel stating that the Board has adopted this ordinance effective May 1, 2018, imposing increased law enforcement impact fees, with annual indexing thereafter of one point six percent (1.6%).
+- (a) This ordinance shall become effective on May 1, 2018. - (b) Pursuant to Section 163.31801(3)(d), Florida Statutes, on or before January 30,

+2018, the Clerk of the Board of County Commissioners shall publish a legal notice in The

+Orlando Sentinel stating that the Board has adopted this ordinance effective May 1, 2018, imposing increased fire and rescue impact fees, with annual indexing thereafter of two percent (2%.)

-ADOPTED THIS 9th DAY OF JANUARY, 2018.
+ADOPTED THIS 9TH DAY OF JANUARY, 2018.

-ORANGE COUNTY, FLORIDA

-By: Board of County Commissioners
+ORANGE COUNTY, FLORIDA By: Board of County Commissioners